 If you’re able to define and articulate exactly how a business intelligence and data analytics solution helps your business, the next step is establishing a comprehensive data blueprint/strategy to modernise your data estate.
 This guides your Proof of Concept (PoC), which you can then better present to your CEO and better illustrate the potential ROI and benefits.

-If you need help with your data estate modernisation, data platform consultancies like Xello provide comprehensive data solutions to help you align your estate with Azure Cloud and the capabilities of its latest tools with your goals.
+If you need help with your data estate modernisation, data platform consultancies like Xello provide comprehensive data analytics solutions to help you align your estate with the capabilities of the best fit cloud platform with your goals.

-With our data modernisation blueprint, we help businesses by performing a discovery of your current data estate, provide expert advice and a detailed blueprint to help you modernise your data architecture.
+We help businesses by performing a discovery of their current data estate, provide expert advice and a detailed blueprint to help you modernise your data architecture.
 We also offer guidance on other key parts of your data strategy, including BI, governance, consolidation, migration and management.